Attribute Restoration Framework for Anomaly Detection: Related Works

-Many works tackled the unsupervised learning problem through restoration.
-It assumes that by restoring the damaged image, the network is forced to learn robust feature embeddings.
-The quality of the learned features will be further validated through a variety of image understanding tasks, including classification, object detection, and semantic segmentation.
+Self-supervised representation learning leverages input data itself as supervision and benefits almost all types of downstream tasks like classification, detection and segmentation.
+Examples of self-supervised tasks are recognizing the geometric transformation applied to an image~\cite{gidaris2018unsupervised}, predicting the relative position between a pair of random patches from an image~\cite{doersch2015unsupervised}, solving Jigsaw puzzles after randomly swapping the image patching~\cite{noroozi2016unsupervised}.
+Some works tackled the self-supervised learning problem through restoration.
+It assumed that by restoring the damaged image, the network is forced to learn robust feature embeddings.
 Denoising autoencoders~\cite{vincent2008extracting} add alternative corrupting noises to the original data, and require the autoencoder network to undo the damage.
-Pathak \emph{et al.}\emph~\cite{pathak2016context} randomly blanked out a region from the original image and employed an autoencoder to restore.
-Jenni et. al.~\cite{Jenni_2018_CVPR} applied a random mask to blank out part of the features from the encoder and forced the decoder to repair it.
+Pathak \emph{et al.}~\cite{pathak2016context} indicated that the damaged region should have a relatively large size, otherwise the model could restore the damaged image through the local non-semantic feature.
+Pathak \emph{et al.}~\cite{pathak2016context} randomly blanked out a region from the original image and employed an autoencoder to restore.
+Jenni \emph{et al.}~\cite{Jenni_2018_CVPR} tackle the problem by removing and inpainting information at a more abstract level (the internal representation), rather than at the raw data level.
 Denton~\cite{denton2016semi} indicated that previous work was difficult to generate large image patches that look realistic.
 To address this, a low resolution but intact version of the original image was extra fed to the network to guide reconstruction.

-Different from traditional restoration-based unsupervised learning, in this paper, we erase certain object attribute from the image.
-To our best knowledge, we are the first to connect restoration with anomaly detection.
+To be noted that in the restoration framework, the information erasing module is non-parameterized and separated from the network.